glotzerlab/spatula/docs/source/installation.rst

 From PyPI
 ---------

-The easiest way to install event-detection is using `pip`_:
+The easiest way to install event-detection is using pip:

 .. code-block:: console